adamsilver/fdpb/09-an-expense-form.md

 ## The Persistent Form Pattern (Again)

 In the previous chapter, I introduced the persistent form pattern.
 In short, we gave users an upload form, which users can keep using until they've finished uploading as many files as they need.
-At which point they can proceed or exit the page—whichever is most appropriate for the specific problem at hand.
+At which point they can proceed or exit the page—whichever is best.

 ![Upload form](./images/09/persistent-upload-form.png)